The Atheist Test. Are you certain you are an atheist?

 No it doesn't, and again this is an absurdly stupid claim.
 I have made a decision, but it is axiomatic that someone who never knew about the concept of a deity would lack the belief it existed.

 So agnosticism and atheism need not be mutually exclusive, as I said.

 Now you're lying again, atheism is not a worldview, and it doesn't deny the existence of a deity, and agnosticism is a statement about the limits of epistemology, not a belief, or the absence of one.
 They are not opposed, and they are not mutually exclusive.
 Do you believe invisible fairies exist?
 Can you prove how you know they do not?

 Neither are world views, and as I already stated plainly, I am an atheist, and an agnostic.
 Since I don't believe any deity or deities exist, but cannot know this if the deity in question is defined in an unfalisfiable way, just as invisible unicorns are unfalsifaible.

-Another unevidenced claim you simply assert, theists love to do this.
-How many universes were in your test group when researched this?
-Though of course even if you could evidence this claim, it does not remotely evidence any deity, why would it?
+Does it, how many universes were in your test group to evidence your claim?
+Though of course even if you had pretended you could evidence this claim, that does not remotely evidence any deity, why would it?
 This is argumentum ad ignorantiam fallacy, or a god of the gaps polemic.

-Well I'm not a physicist, or a scientists so I am loathe to make sweeping claims, though you seem happy to do so. however I will say that my limited understanding is that the universe had a point of origin, that science has evidenced as the big bang.
-Since time (as we know it) could not have existed prior to the existence of the physical universe, then you using words like start and cause is nonsensical.
+Well I'm not a physicist, or a scientist, so unlike you I am loathe to make sweeping claims, however I will say that my limited understanding is that the universe had a point of origin, that science has evidenced in a scientific theory, called the big bang.
+Since time (as we know it) could not have existed prior to the existence of the physical universe, or the big bang, then you using words like start and cause seems nonsensical.

 Now I have answered all your questions, can you please answer mine.

 What objective evidence can you demonstrate for any deity or deities?